 Tikka Masala Soup

 This tikka masala soup is inspired by the traditional Indian dish.
 Thanks to The Modern Proper, this variation is as comforting as it is Whole30-friendly.
-It's a creamy, hearty soup that's bursting with flavors and perfect for a cold winter's night.
 You'll need shredded rotisserie chickens, coconut cream, crushed tomatoes, chicken stock, onion, and seasonings like cumin, turmeric, and cinnamon.
 It's comfort food with a healthy twist.

 Garlic Naan Bread

 You can't have Indian without naan, and this recipe from A Couple Cooks teaches you how to make it yourself at home.
 It's brushed with garlic butter for extra flavor and finished with chopped fresh cilantro.
 Once you taste this, you'll never go back to store-bought!

 This Half Baked Harvest recipe is a must-have addition to your next Sunday brunch.
 Eggs are baked in a combination of Indian spices, tomatoes, and coconut milk, then topped with goat cheese and sliced almonds and served with naan.
 It's a dish that'll please everyone at your breakfast table.

 This A Couple Cooks recipe brings a classic Indian dish straight to your kitchen.
 Masoor dal is made with red lentils, ghee, and turmeric, and it's served on top of garlic bread or naan.
 Best of all, this meal is healthy, gluten-free, and vegan!